cs573-21s/02-datavis-7ways/README.md

 ## Technical Achievement
-- **Check data whether has NA value in advance**:To vasulize the cars dataset, I met problem when trying to map "MPG" to "y" value becasue two data in "MPG" attribute have NA value.
-TO solve this problem, I declared a function to check the dataset in advance.
+- **Check data whether has NA value in advance**: To visualize the cars dataset, I met problem when trying to map "MPG" to "y" value because two data in "MPG" attribute have NA value.
+To solve this problem, I declared a function to check the dataset in advance.
 If data in "MPG" and "Weight" attribute has NA value, I ignored it.
 Since the data type returned by `loadTable()` in P5.js is table object, I spend some time viewing the document and learned to manipulate data table object.
-- **Solved AI Forever**: ...
+- **Realize brushing interaction With D3.js**: I made use of `d3.brush()` to enable users to select an area in the chart.
+Coordinate information will be returned after a mouse event invoking.
+Using returned coordinate information, determined which circles are in the area and displayed their detail.

 ### Design Achievements
-- **Re-vamped Apple's Design Philosophy**: As demonstrated in my colorscheme...
+- In D3.js, if the data have NA value in "MPG" and "Weight" attribute, the number of data which has NA value will be displayed above the chart to remind users.
+If user moves mouse on it, it will display `There are 2 null values in the csv file`.
+- In D3.js, After an area was selected, the circles in this area will have a different appearance.
+They will change from translucent to solid and their stoke will be green so that they can be distinguished from unselected circles.
+In addition, the detail information of selected circles will be displayed below the chart in table format.